Dualities in Physics: Philosophical Questions

 For physical theories, which are normally presented by mathematical physicists using set theory, the natural criterion of formal equivalence is the isomorphism criterion.
 For, as \citet{de2021theoretical} and \citeauthor{deharobutterfieldOUP} (2025) argue, some of the main critiques of the isomorphism criterion that have been given for physical theories stumble, because (i) either they rely on incorrect construals of the spaces that are required to be isomorphic; or (ii) they give incorrect treatments of the interpretative criteria, i.e.~of point (B).\footnote{See \citeauthor{deharobutterfieldOUP} (2025, Section 11.3).}

 For physical theories as standardly formulated by mathematical physicists in set theory, physicists take duality, as an appropriate isomorphism between physical theories, to be {\it the} correct criterion of formal equivalence.
-We argue that the wealth of examples of significant dualities in worked out examples from physics justifies our endorsing this verdict.
+We argue that the wealth of worked-out examples of significant dualities in physics justifies our endorsing this verdict.

 Reformulating physical theories using other mathematical tools (e.g.~of formal logic, category theory, etc.) may allow for more mathematically precise criteria of formal equivalence: but it seems safe to say that any such improvements will be precisely that---{\it reformulations} of physical theories in a mathematical language that is more sophisticated.
 What we argue is that, {\it given} a physical theory formulated using set theory, as is standard in mathematical physics, duality is {\it the} correct formal criterion of equivalence.\footnote{For a detailed unpacking of the phrase `thus formulated', in terms of model roots that represent a common core that is preserved by the isomorphism, vs.~specific structure that is not preserved by the isomorphism, see \citeauthor{deharobutterfieldOUP} (2025:~Chapter 2).
 In Chapter 11, De Haro and Butterfield argue that the duality criterion, compared to other, logically weaker, criteria that have been proposed, has the right logical strength.
 They also argue that, unlike other criteria of theoretical equivalence that have been proposed, dualities satisfy two {\it principles of interpretation} that any scientific theory that is formulated in a satisfactory way, and thus any account of theoretical equivalence, should satisfy.}